Nekgate/Petiverse/petiBackend/README.md

 ### CREATE A COMMENT IN A POSTID
 - `/api/v1/comment/create/:postId`
+- POST ROUTE
+- takes the postId from the params
+- takes text from the body
+- get userId from cookie
+- {
+    text:text
+}

 ### CREATE REPLY OF A COMMENT
 - `/api/v1/comment/reply/:commentId`
+- POST ROUTE
+- takes the commentId from the params
+- takes text from the body
+- get userId from cookie
+- {
+    text:text
+}

 ### UPDATE A COMMENT
 - `/api/v1/comment/update/:commentId`
+- PUT ROUTE
+- takes the commentId from the params
+- takes text from the body
+- get userId from cookie
+- {
+    text:text
+}

 ### UPDATE A REPLY
 - `/api/v1/comment/update/:commentId/replies/:replyId`
+- PUT ROUTE
+- takes the commentId and replyId from the params
+- takes text from the body
+- get userId from cookie
+- {
+    text:text
+}

 ### GET ALL COMMENT IN A POST
 - `/api/v1/comment/post/:postId`
+- GET ROUTE
+- takes the postId from the params
+- get userId from cookie

 ### DELETE A COMMENT
 - `/api/v1/comment/delete/:commentId`
+- DELETE ROUTE
+- takes the commentId from the params
+- get userId from cookie

 ### DELETE A REPLY IN COMMENT
 - `/api/v1/comment/:commentId/replies/:replyId`
+- DELETE ROUTE
+- takes the commentId and replyId from the params
+- get userId from cookie

 ### LIKE A COMMENT
 - `/api/v1/comment/like/:commentId`
+- POST ROUTE
+- takes the commentId from the params
+- get userId from cookie

 ### UNLIKE A COMMENT
 - `/api/v1/comment/dislike/:commentId`
+- POST ROUTE
+- takes the commentId from the params
+- get userId from cookie

 ### LIKE A REPLY IN A COMMENT
 - `/api/v1/comment/:commentId/replies/like/:replyId`
+- POST ROUTE
+- takes the commentId and replyId from the params
+- get userId from cookie

 ### UNLIKE A REPLY IN A COMMENT
 - `/api/v1/comment/:commentId/replies/dislike/:replyId`
+- POST ROUTE
+- takes the commentId and replyId from the params
+- get userId from cookie

 ## CONVERSATION